slyedoc/vite-plugin-vue-bevy-wasm/README.md

-# Vite Plugin Rust Wasm
+# Vite Plugin Vue Rust Wasm

 My first vite plugin, so take that into account before using.